gtktsc/ascii-chart/README.md

 # Simple ascii chart

-Simple TS package to draw ASCII charts.
-It operates on a two-dimensional input, supports multi-series, custom colors, formatters.
+**Simple ASCII Chart** is a TypeScript package that allows you to create ASCII charts in your terminal.
+It operates on two-dimensional input data, supports multiple series, custom colors, and formatters to make your data visualization clear and customizable.

 [Interactive demo.](https://simple-ascii-chart.vercel.app/)

 With colored multiline: